This is the 23rd post of a 50 article series for new marketers at B2B startups.

 3. Define the aesthetic

-Each infographic we make needs a unique aesthetic.
-What design choices can we make that most effectively highlight the data and tell our story?
+Each infographic needs a unique aesthetic.
+What design choices can you make that most effectively highlight the data and tell your story?
 A few considerations:

 - Make the numbers BIG so they quickly pop out